-By mid 1913, Mrs. Caswell had moved and the Bryants were living at 338 Marlborough once again.
+By mid-1913, Mrs. Caswell and her children had moved and by the 1914-1915 season they were once again living at 44 Commonwealth.

-In about 1927, Dr. Bryant moved his office back to 282 Berkeley.
-He and his wife continued to live at 338 Marlborough in 1930, but moved thereafter to Cambridge.
+The Bryants had resumed living at 338 Marlborough by the 1918-1919 winter season.
+In about 1927, he moved his office back to 282 Berkeley.
+They continued to live at 338 Marlborough in 1930, but moved thereafter to Cambridge.

 On May 20, 1930, 338 Marlborough was purchased from Adelaide Bryant by Daniel Berkeley Updike.
 He previously had lived at 112 Pinckney.